-Just as the IDF don’t rely on volume of fire to neutralize assailants until melee range, so too should armed home-defenders stateside.
+Just as the IDF doesn’t rely on volume of fire to neutralize assailants until melee range, so too should armed home-defenders, stateside.
 Which is another reason why I’ll argue until I’m blue in the face, that a modern sporting rifle trumps a shotgun for home defense if collateral damage is of any concern.

 So how should shooters integrate this into their home defense repertoire?

 Learn to make shots on small targets in low light under stressful conditions.
 Take your home defense carbine or pistol of choice to the range, and do some jumping jacks and pushups until fatigue, but not failure.
 Now try to fire hammered pairs into your target.

 It sucks, it’s incredibly difficult and it should scare the hell out of you.
 Shooting under ideal conditions against static targets is a joke.
 If paper Bin Laden can best your training regiment, you need to train harder.

 But at the same time be sobering honest with yourself about your abilities.
 If you know you can’t reliably hit a small, moving target under stress and you’re being bum-rushed by a knife-wielding attacker — adapt.

 If that means butt-stroking your attacker with your rifle, do it.

 If that means mag-dumping into the guy while backpedaling to safety — do it.

 Self-defense is a total victory / total failure situation.

 I’m not advising anyone break the law to eliminate a threat, but if your only alternative is death — do what you have to.
 The will to fight, to survive is the most important portion of self-defense.
 Tools and training are incredibly important, but if you lack the will to use either, then you might as well try to hug your attacker to death.